prakashreddy5155/Google_searching_using_different_search_engines/README.md

 You can use www.google.com/search?q="ur_search_query"  but then what if you wanted to use Ecosia search engine? will you toggle ? so for that purpose u can downlaod and use this.

-simply speaking this will make ur searching easier.
+simply speaking this will make ur Browsing in the internet easier